markusylisiurunen/timeline/README.md

 # Timeline

-A CLI application for tracking events on a timeline.
+A CLI tool for tracking events on a timeline.

 ## Installation